jayogukah/Learning-Log/README.md

 # Learning-Log
-an online web journal application
+an online web journal application built using Django framework